 Pewter City (Boulder Badge) – X

 Cerulean City (Cascade Badge) – X (Though, I do agree that Ash would’ve won easily had Pikachu agreed to fight.
-However, the mere fact that Pikachu refused to fight is sorta a testament to his skill as a trainer, isn’t it?)
+However, the mere fact that Pikachu refused to fight is sorta a testament to Ash’s skill as a Trainer, isn’t it?)